jeog/TDAmeritradeAPI/README.md

 #### DynamicDataStore

-[A module for TDAmeritradeAPI](DynamicDataStore) that attempts to abstract away the details of retrieving historical and streaming data, providing an indexable interface while caching historical data to disk.
+[A C++ module for TDAmeritradeAPI](DynamicDataStore) that attempts to abstract away the details of retrieving historical and streaming data, providing an indexable interface while caching historical data to disk.

 #### Option Symbols